katyaaltshuler/tg-bot-PlaneTrip/README.md

 >Your PlaneTrip bot
 <br>

-_**In the future, the bot will be able to create a database for the user's wishlist, check directions from the wishlist on its own and notify the user when the price falls to allowed level.**_
+_**In the near future the bot will be able to create a database for the user's wishlist, check directions from the wishlist on its own and notify the user when the price falls to allowed level.**_